onflow/cadence/docs/language.md

   Returns a string slice of the characters in the given string from start index `from` up to, but not including, the end index `upTo`.
-  This function creates a new string whose length is `upto - from`.
+  This function creates a new string whose length is `upTo - from`.
   It does not modify the original string.
   If either of the parameters are out of the bounds of the string, the function will fail.